-- f) ATS will perform record search through Health Care Worker Registry for Chicago applicants.
-ATS will perform a record search through the Nurse Aide Registry for Cleveland applicants.
-Any student whose record displays administrative findings of abuse, neglect, or misappropriations of property must present documentation from current employer or state waiver. - g) ATS will perform a record search through National Sex Offender Registry for applicants.
-Any student appearing as a sex offender on the registry is automatically terminated from the program. - h) Present State Issued Photo Identification

-7) Once the required documentation is completed and you have been accepted into the program, you will receive an acceptance letter.
+- e) ATS will perform record search through Health Care Worker Registry for Chicago applicants.
+MDT will perform a record search through the Nurse Aide Registry for Cleveland applicants.
+Any student whose record displays administrative findings of abuse, neglect, or misappropriations of property must present documentation from current employer or state waiver. - f) The College will perform a record search through National Sex Offender Registry for applicants.
+Any student appearing as a sex offender on the registry is automatically terminated from the program. - g) Present State Issued Photo Identification - 9) Once the required documentation is completed and you have been accepted into the program, you will receive an acceptance letter.